+Date Di strict Wide Daily Limi ts

-Lb NO x /Net Lb NOx Per Day
+Lb NOx/Net Megawatt (MW) Hr Lb NOx Per Day

-Megawatt (MW) Hr -

 Beginning December 31, 1989 2.52 2,940

 Beginning December 31, 1993 1.76 2,050

-Beginning December 31, 1996 1.00 1,170
+- Beginning December 31, 1996 1.00 1,170

 Beginning December 31, 1999 0.20 390

-(A) Emissions rate of 0.20 pounds of NO_x per net Megawatt-Hour; or

-(B) Emissions cap of 390 pounds of NO_x per day.

-(C) For the City of Pasadena:
+- (i) Emissions rate of 0.20 pounds of NO_x per net Megawatt-Hour; or - (ii) Emissions cap of 390 pounds of NO_x per day. - (C) For the City of Pasadena:

-Date District-Wide Daily Limi ts
+- Date D istrict-Wide Daily Limi ts

-Lb NOx/Net Megawatt (MW) Hr Lb NOx Per Day
+Lb NOx/Net Megawatt (MW) Hr Lb NOx-Per Day

-Beginning December 31, 198 9 3.05 5,230
+Beginning December 31, 1989 3.05 5,230

-Beginning December 31, 199 3 2.12 3,680
+Beginning December 31, 1993 2.12 3,680

-Beginning December 31, 199 6 1.18 2,130
+Beginning December 31, 1996 1.18 2,130

-Beginning December 31, 199 9 0.20 900
+Beginning December 31, 1999 0.20 900

-(4B) Electric power generating systems Until compliance with the provisions pursuant to paragraph (d)(1) is achieved, the City of Glendale shall not emit total quantities of NO_x from all boilers, replacement units and approved alternative resources or advanced combustion resources in the

-District, for any calendar year beginning with 2000, in excess of the following limits:
+- (4B) Electric power generating systems Until compliance with paragraph (d)(1) is achieved, the City of Glendale shall not emit total quantities of NO_x from all boilers, replacement units and approved alternative resources or advanced combustion resources in the District, for any calendar year beginning with 2000, in excess of the following limits: - (A) 1,640 tons per year for Southern California Edison Co.; - (B) 960 tons per year for Los Angeles Department of Water and Power; - (C) 56 tons per year for the City of Burbank; - (D) 35 tons of NO_x per calendar year for the City of Glendale;.

-- (A) 1,640 tons per year for Southern California Edison Co.; - (B) 960 tons per year for Los Angeles Department of Water and Power; - (C) 56 tons per year for the City of Burbank; - (D) 35 tons of NO_x per calendar year for the City of Glendale;. - iIf Grayson combined cycle gas turbine Unit 8BC cannot produce electricity because of a breakdown for 30 continuous days or more, the annual NO_x emissions limit shall be increased by 65 pounds per day, up to a maximum of 41 tons per year. - (E) 80 tons per year for the City of Pasadena. - (5C) A violation of any requirement specified in subparagraphs (c)(1), or (c)(2), or (c)(3), or (c)(4) (d)(6)(A) or (d)(6)(B) shall constitute a violation of this rule for every permitted applicable unit operating during the exceedance period in the applicable electric power generating system.
-This provision shall not be applicable to approved alternative or advanced combustion resources, and compliance shall be determined assuming that NO_x emissions from approved alternative or advanced combustion resources occur at actual or permitted levels, whichever is lower. - (6) All retrofit emission control devices required to meet the provisions of this rule for the year 2000 shall be installed and be operative on each boiler by December 31, 1997, except for the three cities of Glendale, Pasadena and Burbank for whom the deadline shall be December 31, 1999.
-All replacement units and approved alternative or advanced combustion resources required by the approved compliance plan for all the electric power generating systems shall be installed and be operative by December 31, 1999. - (7) On or before July 1, 2022, The the owner or operator of each boiler and approved alternative or advanced combustion resource in the District an electricity generating facility shall submit an application for change of permit conditions to reconcile their permit with Rule 1135. include NO_x emission limits for each boiler and approved alternative or advanced combustion resource, as specified in the compliance plan requirements in subparagraph (d)(1)(C).
-Such applications shall be submitted no later than January 1, 1992, to the Executive Officer for approval. - (8) A violation of any unit-specific NO{} emissions limits established in a District Permit to Operate or approved compliance plan shall constitute a violation of this rule for that unit of the electric power generating system.
+iIf Grayson combined cycle gas turbine Unit 8BC cannot produce electricity because of a breakdown for 30 continuous days or more, the annual NO_x emissions limit shall be increased by 65 pounds per day, up to a maximum of 41 tons per year. - (E) 80 tons per year for the City of Pasadena. - (e)(1), or (e)(2), or (e)(3), or (e)(4) (d)(6)(A) or (d)(6)(B) shall constitute a violation of this rule for every permitted applicable unit operating during the exceedance period in the applicable electric power generating system.
+This provision shall not be applicable to approved alternative or advanced combustion resources, and compliance shall be determined assuming that NO_x emissions from approved alternative or advanced combustion resources occur at actual or permitted levels, whichever is lower.

+- (6) All retrofit emission control devices required to meet the provisions of this rule for the year 2000 shall be installed and be operative on each boiler by December 31, 1997, except for the three cities of Glendale, Pasadena and Burbank for whom the deadline shall be December 31, 1999.
+All replacement units and approved alternative or advanced combustion resources required by the approved compliance plan for all the electric power generating systems shall be installed and be operative by December 31, 1999. - On or before July 1, 2022, The the owner or operator of each boiler and approved alternative or advanced combustion resource in the District an electricity generating facility shall submit an application for a change of permit conditions to reconcile their permit(s) with Rule 1135. include NO_x emission limits for each boiler and approved alternative or advanced combustion resource, as specified in the compliance plan requirements in subparagraph (d)(1)(C).
+Such applications shall be submitted no later than January 1, 1992, to the Executive Officer for approval. - (8) A violation of any unit specific NO_x emissions limits established in a District Permit to Operate or approved compliance plan shall constitute a violation of this rule for that unit of the electric power generating system.